- Car Rentals

 The Society encompasses more than 300 branches around the world.
 This ashram runs one of the top most yoga centers in Rishikesh.
 Swami Sivananda started the Yoga-Vedanta Forest Academy in the year 1948.
 It was established to train disciples in the discipline of yoga.
 The students of the Sivananda .....

-This is a two tier waterfall with two bathing pools.
-There is very small waterfall after 200 m trek from the road where visitors can also take bath in a small pool.
-Further 1.2 km trek will take you to the bigger and .....
+This is a two-tier waterfall with two bathing pools.
+There is a very small waterfall after a 200 m trek from the road where visitors can also take bath in a small pool as part of Rishikesh holiday packages.
+A .....

 At a distance of 8.5 km from Rishikesh Railway Station, Brahmapuri Rafting Point is situated on Bhadrinath Road in Uttarakhand.
 It is one of the best places for adventure sports in Uttarakhand.
 This rafting stretch serves as the inaugural rafting trip every year in Rishikesh.
 The rafting trip is the first one to open and the last one to get closed each year.